mug896/httpie-bash-completion/README.md

 --form               --quiet              -I
 ```

-If you want filename completion with `@` character then always use quote first.
+If you can not filename completion with `@` character then use quote first.

 ```sh
 # use single or double quote for filename completion.